abalani/Wikipedia/README.md

   Given user is on the article page
   Then user verifies content box headings match page headings
 ```

-We can execute the tests through Cucumber TestRunner class by editing tag names.
-The runner class is setup to execute any test with the tag name `@smoke`

 ## CI Pipeline